I think many of us get into a routine when it comes to going to…

 If there had been rocks we could have covered the pack with them – just like I’d done on a backpacking trip to Auyuittuq National Park this summer – but surprisingly rocks were few and far between.

-Normally – without a pack on – I can knock off that distance in 2 – 3 hours.
+Normally – without a pack on – I can knock off 11 km in 2 – 3 hours.
 That didn’t happen on this trip!!
 But a decent night’s sleep, a cup of hot coffee and several slices of fresh banana bread at least put us in a positive frame of mind to continue.

 We knew ahead of time that most of the day would be in the woods.
 It’s the one section on the Coastal Trail that I would describe as the least interesting.
 Still, and especially because it’s fall, there is lots of colour, textures, mushrooms and lichens to liven up the hike.